Introduction: Arduino MIDI Rhythm Section Sequencer

 Step 3: Wirings

 Step buttons are directly connected to Arduino pins from 22 (step 1) to 37 (step16).
 Buttons ground is daisy chained and connected to Arduino DUE ground.
-There's not the need for pullup or pulldown resistors being that Arduino integrated pullup resistors are enabled in the sketch.
+There's not the need for pullup or pulldown resistors being that Arduino integrated pullup resistors are software enabled (see the sketch).

 The same is true for the additional 5 buttons (Arduino pins 2, 3, 4, 5 and 6), used for functions other than steps.
 I also placed a 6.5 mm female jack connector in parallel with the "start" button in order to be able to play and stop my sequences remotely.